 In natural woodland the web of life is still vibrant and diverse.
-The complex, harmonious kaleidoscope of wild shapes, scents, textures and sounds entrains our senses to a field of sentence much greater than the limited spectrum of normal human consciousness.
-It tunes our bodies to more natural rhythms, relaxing and grounding us into a deeper relationship with the energetics of earth and sky.
+The complex, harmonious kaleidoscope of wild shapes, scents, textures and sounds enlivens our senses and refreshes our perceiving minds.
+It restores our bodies to more natural rhythms, relaxing and grounding us into a deeper relationship with the energies of Earth and sky.
+The community of more-than-human-beings coaxes our consciousness out beyond the normal range of human-centred concerns.
+The inner life of that community subtly entrains our hearts to a field of sentience much richer than that experienced within the narrow confines of anthropocentric civilisation.

-“Here, deep in the woods, with only self-shaping nature visible in every direction, every way we look our eyes are met by living presences happy that we are here.
+“Here, deep in the woods, with only self-shaping nature visible in every direction, every way we look our eyes are met by living presences happy that we are present among them.
 All around us, as we move through the vaulted cathedral spaces formed by arching boughs, a panoramic party of extraordinary beings is in full swing—a wildwood party to which we are innately invited…

 If we are quiet inside as we move or sit amidst this myriad of playful, interwoven subjectivities, and if we are open to them, whispers of welcome are offered at every moment; fey voices speaking languages of wild fragrance and colour call to us, sparkling their greeting to our subtle senses….